-Relationship to Campus Focus: This course addresses a DMS Program theme by developing the knowledge and cultural competency skill sets necessary to provide safe, high quality patient care for the neonate, pediatric, adult and geriatric patient utilizing the protocols and techniques that are currently used in sonographic imaging.
+Relationship to Campus Theme:

+This course addresses a DMS Program theme by developing the knowledge and cultural competency skill sets necessary to provide safe, high quality patient care for the neonate, pediatric, adult and geriatric patient utilizing the protocols and techniques that are currently used in sonographic imaging.

-Classroom Policies:
+Classroom Policies

-- 1. Cell phones and related devices are monitored in the classroom at all times.
-It is recommended that you do not bring your cell phone or other electronic devices into the classroom or, at the very least, get instructor permission to use approved devices as classroom learning resources. - 2.
-Food and beverages are permitted in accordance with classroom policy. - 3.
+1. Cell phones and related devices are prohibited in the classroom at all times.
+It is recommended that you do not bring your cell phone or other electronic devices into the classroom or, at the very least, turn it off.

+- 2. Food and beverages are permitted in accordance with classroom policy. - 3.
 Be respectful of other students, instructors, and guests.

-Student Email Policy:
+Student Email Policy

-The Dakota College at Bottineau campus community is increasingly dependent upon electronic communication among faculty, staff and students.
-A student's campus-assigned e-mail address will be the only one recognized by the campus for official mailings.
-The liability for missing or not acting upon important information conveyed via email because of a failure to access a campus-assigned e-mail address rests with the student.
-Additionally, student must provide Trinity Health DMS faculty with a personal email address for communication while in the program.
+Dakota College at Bottineau is increasingly dependent upon email as an official form of communication.
+A student's campus-assigned email address will be the only one recognized by the Campus for official mailings.
+The liability for missing or not acting upon important information conveyed via campus email rests with the student.

-Academic Integrity:
+Academic Integrity

 According to the DCB Student Handbook, students are responsible for submitting their own work.
-Students who cooperate on oral or written examinations or work without authorization share the responsibility for violation of academic principles and the students are subject to disciplinary action even when one of the students is not enrolled in the course where the violation occurred.
+Students who cooperate on oral or written examinations or work without authorization share the responsibility for violation of academic principles, and the students are subject to disciplinary action even when one of the students is not enrolled in the course where the violation occurred.
 The Code detailed in the Academic Honesty/Dishonesty section of the Student Handbook will serve as the guideline for cases where cheating, plagiarism or other academic improprieties have occurred.
-Additionally, dishonesty in the classroom or laboratory and with assignments, quizzes and exams is a serious offense and is subject to disciplinary action by the DMS Program Director.
-For more information, refer to the Trinity Health DMS Program Handbook policies.

-Disabilities or Special Needs:
+Disabilities and Special Needs

-Students with disabilities or special needs (academic or otherwise) are encouraged to contact the instructor and Disability Support Services.
+Students with disabilities or special needs (academic or otherwise) are encouraged to contact the instructor and Disability Support Services within the first two weeks of the semester to line up accommodations.